 Recognizing the role poverty played in fueling conflicts, Alfa turned her focus to economic empowerment as a strategy to achieve peaceful societies.
 Inspired by Nobel Peace Prize winner Dr. Muhammad Yunus, Alfa co-founded Rising Tide Capital - a nonprofit microbusiness-development organization that supports underserved entrepreneurs in the low-income urban communities of Northern New Jersey.

-In August 2012, Alfa was recognized as one of Forbes’ Most Powerful Women Changing the World with Philanthropy.
+In 2015, Alfa was selected by the World Economic Forum to its class of Young Global Leaders.
+In 2012, she was recognized as one of Forbes’ Most Powerful Women Changing the World with Philanthropy.
 In 2010, Alfa was awarded honorary doctorates from St. Peter’s University and New Jersey City University.
 She also received the Future Global Leader award at the World Business Forum and the Humanitarian Award at the American Conference on Diversity.
 In 2009, Alfa was selected and profiled as a CNN Hero, and recognized by President Barack Obama during a speech at the White House.
 Alfa and Rising Tide Capital have been featured in a number of major media outlets including the Suze Orman Show, The Larry King Show, O, The Oprah Magazine, Inc.com, BusinessWeek.com, The Star-Ledger, Entrepreneur.com as well Essence Magazine's 40th anniversary edition where she was recognized as a "40 under 40 Dream Maker.”
 Alfa was the 2007 recipient of the Redbook Strengths and Spirits Award and Avon’s Hello Tomorrow Fund Award for working with women entrepreneurs.

 Alfa currently serves on the boards of St. Peter's University and Business Alliance for Local Living Economies.She is passionate about social entrepreneurship, education, conflict resolution, and the environment.